 The potential users of the MAFEIP tool are stakeholders in the health and care sectors who are willing to deploy innovative practices to improve quality of care, better accessibility or more efficient use of resources.

-By the end of 2017, a renewed version of the MAFEIP tool will be released.
-Several improvements and new functionalities will be implemented following the results of the MAFEIP study, carried out by Open Evidence and empirica on the basis of 15 use cases (2015).
+A renewed version of the MAFEIP tool (MAFEIP 2.0) was released at the end of 2017.
+Several improvements and new functionalities are based upon the results of the MAFEIP study, carried out by Open Evidence and empirica.

-From 2018 up to 2020, regular report of MAFEIP outputs illustrating the impact on the EIP on AHA activities will be released.
+Regular reports of MAFEIP outputs will be released, illustrating the impact on the EIP on AHA activities.